 In 1731 on the 4th June Blandford experienced a devastating fire that destroyed over 90% of the town.
 The fire began on a site that is now The King’s Arms pub.
 It was brought back to life thanks to money from the king and the hard work of two architect brothers, John and William Bastard.
 The result of which gives the town a strong, predominantly Georgian appearance.
 The parish church of St Peter and St Paul was built between 1732 and 1739 and, outside of London, it is one of the few Georgian churches in the country.
 The Pump House dates from 1760, the inscription on its rear wall states its purpose is “… to prevent by a timely Supply of Water, (with God’s Blessing) the fatal Consequences of FIRE hereafter”.

 The Crown (as a pub – not as a building) can claim to be one of the oldest pubs in the county, the first record dating back to 1465.
 However, it could even be older than that due to its geographical relationship with Blandford Bridge, built in the 13th century.
-The original site would have originally been much closer to the river (the course having changed over time) and the pub had its own wharf.
-The combination of this easy access to transport and the safe distance, yet reasonably close proximity to the sea, made it perfect for smuggling activity!
-Richard Rodgers, who owned Bryanston and was the sheriff of Dorset in the 16th century, took full advantage of this spot, even with Sir Walter Raleigh at his side, while Queen Elizabeth I turned a blind eye!
+The original site would have originally been much closer to the river (the course having changed over time) and the pub even had its own wharf.
+The combination of this easy access to transport and the safe distance, yet reasonably close proximity, to the sea made it perfect location for smuggling activity!
+Richard Rodgers, who owned Bryanston and was the sheriff of Dorset in the 17th century, took full advantage of this spot, even with his friend and ally Sir Walter Raleigh at his side; all while Queen Elizabeth I turned a blind eye!

 The turnpike road between Salisbury and Dorchester was developed in 1756.
 It passed directly through the town which meant the arrival of a new coaching era.
 This increased the town’s prosperity especially for The Crown.
 The main London to Exeter route provided the pub with regular trade and the pub took full advantage of this with its own set of coaches; even branching out to railway station pickups when the railway arrived in the 1860s.
 The pub has been owned by the Pitt family, the family of both the William Pitts who became Prime ministers, as well as the Portman family who once owned nearby Bryanston.
 Today it is part of the fabric of the Hall and Woodhouse Brewery.